briatte/selection-bv/README.md

 - edited column selection within Insee files to avoid a few duplicates
 - corrected a typo that created very slightly incorrect results (_bureau_ 901)

+The code has less package dependencies and works without having to install some retired packages that were required by [`spReapportion`][spReapportion].

 [spReapportion]: https://github.com/joelgombin/spReapportion
 [sfReapportion]: https://github.com/briatte/sfReapportion